-Some dogs really do require aspirin or something similar for treating various kinds of pain.
-Is the most well known over-the-counter pain medication appropriate or are there better options?
+Some dogs really do need Aspirin, or something similar, for alleviating pain.
+Is this well known over-the-counter pain medication appropriate for pets or are there better options?

-Providing aspirin to an adult dog is generally safe when you properly dose it.
-Geriatric canines, in particular, often require some help due to achy joints and other arthritis-related symptoms.
-Puppies, however, should never be given this pain pill because it’s too dangerous.
+A low aspirin dose is generally safe.
+Older dogs, in particular, often require pain relief for achy joints and arthritis-related symptoms.
+Puppies, however, shouldn’t be given this pain pill.
+It’s just too risky.

-All too often people recklessly give human-formulated pain medications to their pets and sometimes the results are fatal.
-Aspirin has a decent reputation for alleviating pain but find out all the details for your dog’s sake.
+Too often people give dangerous human pain medications to their pets.
+Sometimes the results are fatal.
+Aspirin has a decent reputation for alleviating pain, but get more details for your dog’s sake.

 Can I Give My Dog Aspirin?
 Answer: Yes, but also consider other options